 Then you have all the tools and supplies you need to do car repairs like tires, oil, and coolant.
 If you place large orders for these and don’t always have the cash on hand, trade credit or a credit card could be helpful in covering these expenses.

-Financing can also help you expand your facility or acquire a new location.
+Financing can also help you expand your auto repair facility or acquire a new location.

 Business Loan Options for Auto Repair Shops